pikvm/pikvm/docs/arduino_hid.md

 ### Preparing the installation for SPI devices and programming

-As of the latest package release, the kdmd service supports SPI.
+As of the latest package release, the kvmd service supports SPI.
 It should be sufficient to ensure the packages are up-to-date with the latest release, the programmer is installed, and the SPI device overlay is loaded at boot.

 * Switch the filesystem to read-write mode with `rw`
-* Update the system and install the avrdude programmer `pacman -Syu avrdude-pikvm`
 * Add `dtoverlay=spi0-1cs` to `/boot/config.txt`
-* Reboot with `reboot` or `systemctl reboot`
+* Perform `reboot`.

 ### Flashing the Arduino